József Tóbiás (Vojvodina politician)

-József Tóbiás (Јожеф Тобиаш; born 31 August 1971) is a Serbian politician from the country's Hungarian community.
+József Tóbiás (Note: Јожеф Тобиаш) (born 31 August 1971) is a Serbian politician from the country's Hungarian community.
 He served in the Assembly of Vojvodina from 2008 to 2016, has been the president (i.e., speaker) of the Ada municipal assembly since 2020, and has served in the National Assembly of Serbia since February 2024.
 Previously with the Democratic Party (DS), Tóbiás has been a member of the Alliance of Vojvodina Hungarians (VMSZ) since 2018.

 Early life and private career

 Tóbiás was born in Senta, in what was then the Socialist Autonomous Province of Vojvodina in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
 He is an entrepreneur, working in a business that has been overseen by his family for three generations.
 He received a certificate in handball coaching in 2011 and has received awards from the Vojvodina Handball Association and the Hungarian Handball Association.

 Politician

 Democratic Party

 Tóbiás was elected to the Vojvodina assembly in the 2008 provincial election, winning the Ada constituency seat in the second round of voting.
 The Democratic Party and its allies won a majority government, and he served as a supporter of the provincial administration.
 He was re-elected in the 2012 provincial election, in which the DS and its allies fell narrowly below a majority and afterward formed a coalition government with other parties.
 In his second term, he was a member of agriculture committee and the committee for national equality.
 He was not a candidate in the 2016 provincial election.

 Tóbiás also appeared in the second position on the DS's electoral list for Ada in the 2008 Serbian local elections and was given a mandate when the party won a plurality victory with ten out of twenty-nine seats.
 Zoltán Bilicki of the Democratic Party served afterward as mayor in a coalition administration.
 Tóbiás later received the fourth position on the DS list in the 2012 local elections and was re-elected when the list won a majority victory with sixteen mandates.
 Bilicki continued to serve as mayor.

 In early 2016, Bilicki left the Democratic Party and founded his own citizens' group in Ada, which won a majority victory in that year's local elections.
 Tóbiás did not seek re-election to the assembly but was appointed to the municipal council (i.e., the executive branch of the local government) when Bilicki's third administration was established in June 2016.

 Bilicki joined the Serbian Progressive Party (SNS) in late 2016.
 Tóbiás did not follow him but instead joined the VMSZ two years later.